Warrobot10/Serika-Dark-Obsidian-Theme/README.md

 You can find the themes at [monkeytype](monkeytype.com) under serika and serika dark.

 # Bugs?
-If you find an issue, make a disscusion, and I'll be sure to have a look!
+If you find an issue, make an issue, and I'll be sure to have a look!
 You can also find me on the obsidian community forums as Warrobot10.